crosscompute/missions/Next/20220315-1030 Analytics Automation Framework 0.9.2.md

 - [Done] Kill the container
 - [Done] Prototype script that runs a batch using the container

+## Friday 20220617-1500 - 20220617-1515: 15 minutes

+- [Cancelled] Option 1 is to monkeypatch `_run_batch` based on engine
+- [Cancelled] Option 2 is to set a constant based on engine
+- Option 3 is to pass an argument based on engine

+I added a command line option called engine.

+- [Done] Add new command line option called engine
+- [Done] Show warning if engine is raw

 # Schedule

 - [ ] Parse container configuration to get container base image and command arguments
-- [ ] Add new command line option called engine
 - [ ] Have the run command respect engine
 - [ ] Integrate prototyped script